bgamari/ghc-wiki-import/commentary/compiler/backends/ncg.md

 The **machine-independent** parts relate to generic operations, especially optimisations, on Cmm code.
-The main machine-independent parts begin with *Cmm blocks.*  A *Cmm block* is roughly parallel to a Cmm function or procedure in the same way as a compiler may generate a C function into an assembler symbol used as a label, composed of smaller *basic blocks* (`BasicBlock`) separated by branches (jumps)--every basic block ends in a branch instruction.  *Cmm block*s are held as lists of `Cmm` statements (`[CmmStmt]`, defined in [compiler/cmm/Cmm.hs](/trac/ghc/browser/ghc/compiler/cmm/Cmm.hs), or the `type` synonym `CmmStmts`, defined in [compiler/cmm/CmmUtils.hs](/trac/ghc/browser/ghc/compiler/cmm/CmmUtils.hs)).
+The main machine-independent parts begin with *Cmm blocks.*  (A *Cmm block* is a compilation unit of Cmm code, a file.
+See [The Cmm language](commentary/compiler/cmm-type) for a discussion of what a *Cmm block* is but note that *Cmm* is a type synonym for `GenCmmTop CmmStatic CmmStmt`.)
 A machine-specific (assembler) instruction is represented as a `Instr`.
 The machine-independent NCG parts:

 1. optimise each Cmm block by reordering its basic blocks from the original order (the `Instr` order from the `Cmm`) to minimise the number of branches between basic blocks, in other words, by maximising fallthrough of execution from one basic block to the next.